• Skip to primary navigation

 While plain baked potatoes are scrumptious, stuffed ones are off the charts!
 Crispy, golden-brown skins overflow with melty cheddar cheese, savory bacon bits, and vibrant green onions.
 With a flavor combo like that, it’s a dish that fits well on almost any dining table, whether it’s for a party or a weeknight dinner.

-When it comes to these taters, the twice-baked method makes them delightfully fluffy on the inside and crispy on the outside.
+When it comes to these taters, my twice-baked method makes them delightfully fluffy on the inside and crispy on the outside.
 Add all the toppings—plus any of your other favorites—and you’ve got one of the most flavorful sides for pretty much any meal.

 “Potato parties” should be a thing, don’t you think?
 In the same way that we have salad or sandwich bars, wouldn’t it be totally rad to do baked potato bars with friends and family?
 Think about it: each person builds their own stuffed baked potato with special toppings, condiments and sauces!